-People People Objective: Objective: pport targeted skills development, innovandustry tion and entre epreneurialism in line with Reference Action/Strategy Staging Key Performance Indicator 2.1.1.
+People Objective: 2.1 To support targeted skills development, innovation and entrepreneurialism in line with local industry Reference Action/Strategy Staging Key Performance Indicator 2.1.1.
 Conduct research to indicate future skill needs of current and future industries within the City (likely a component of industry analysis) Short-term Research completed 2.1.2.
 Use outcomes of 2.1.1 to determine local education and training provision 'gaps' Medium- term Research completed 2.1.3.
-Release research outcomes from 2.1.1 & 2.1.2 to the education industry, in particular the Joondalup Learning Precinct partners and the Department of Education and Medium to Long-term Research released
+Release research outcomes from 2.1.1 & 2.1.2 to the education industry, in particular the Joondalup Learning Precinct partners and the Department of Education and Training, in order to support Medium to Long-term Research released